MichaelAHood/fitrep/README.md

 I've never written documentation for anything before, so this is a work in progress.
 Feel free to email if you have any questions or comments: michael.allen.hood314@gmail.com

 1.  formatter.py:
 This module will perform simple formatting fixes on the collateral duties section (Block 29).
-It will capitalize the appropriate words and ensure that there are commas in the right spots (hopefully).
+It will capitalize the appropriate words and ensure that there are commas in the right spots for the majority of use cases, I have encountered as a teacher.

 2.  fitrep.py:
 This module contains the procedures that write the individual sentences for the comment section of a students FITREP.